Suraj is a Business Analyst on the Technology Development Programme. He joined Nationwide in 2015.

 I’ll be moving closer to Swindon when I feel a little less adventurous with the peeps from my past.

 When I applied, I expected Nationwide’s communication style to be inviting, their opportunities to be empowering and their embrace to be warm, and they haven’t disappointed.
-I’m also very glad I applied for a role within the TDP (Technical Development Programme).
+I’m also very glad I applied for a role within the TDP (Technology Development Programme).

 “ I’ve noticed a change in myself since joining, which includes a greater value and respect for others. ”